KalicoCrew/kalico/docs/Bleeding_Edge.md

 - Confirmation of Accelerometer Calibration: This test serves as a valuable tool for confirming accelerometer-based calibration results.
 - User-Specific Configuration: Users are encouraged to add their specific configurations (e.g., heating, homing, bed meshing) to the start GCode sequences.

-### Sample command:
+### Sample run command:
-RUN_RINGING_TEST NOZZLE=0.4 TARGET_TEMP=210 BED_TEMP=55.
+Note, it is not reccomended to run the command directly without the helper macros configured.

-Note, it is not reccomended to run the command directly without the helper macros below.
+*RUN_RINGING_TEST NOZZLE=0.4 TARGET_TEMP=210 BED_TEMP=55.*

-### Sample Gcode
+### Sample helper macros
-This sample Gcode can be included in **printer.cfg** or it's own ***.cfg** file and included in the **printer.cfg**.
+This sample Gcode can be included in **printer.cfg** or s seperate ***.cfg** file and #included in **printer.cfg**.
 Specific start/end printing Gcode for the printer should be added to ensure it aligned with the standard printing process such as the appropriate heating, homing and bed meshing sequences and additional functions such as enabling fan, additional purge lines, pressure advance setup, or adjusting the flow rate.

 ```
 [ringing_test]